-Note: (1) The Nomura I-View Index is based on data collected by this survey and expressed as a diffusion index.
+Note: (1) The Nomura I-View Index is based on data collected by this survey and expressed as a DI.
 The calculation method is as follows: ([(Number of responses indicating expected rise in share prices in the next three months) minus (number of responses indicating expected fall in share prices in the next three months)] divided by number of respondents) x 100.
-The figure for January 2010 used here excludes those respondents who projected the Nikkei Average would be flat.
+The figure for Jan 2010 used here excludes those respondents who projected that the Nikkei Average would be flat.
 (2) The Nomura I-View Index ranges from -100 to +100.
-The closer to +100 the figure is, the more bullish the outlook held by individual investors.
-The closer to -100 the figure is, the more bearish the outlook held by individual investors.
+The closer to +100, the more bullish the outlook held by individual investors.
+The closer to -100, the more bearish the outlook held by individual investors.

-The combined proportion of respondents expecting the Nikkei Average to rise over the next three months was 64.4%, up 1.6ppt from 62.8% in the last survey.
-The proportion of respondents expecting a "rise of about 1,000 points" remained the largest, and was up 4.8ppt m-m, the largest rise of any option.
-The next-largest increase was in the proportion of investors expecting a "fall of about 1,000 points."
-The largest m-m decline, of 3.3ppt, was in the proportion of respondents expecting a rise of "about 2,000 points," and the proportions of respondents expecting declines of "about 2,000 points" and of "more than 2,000 points" were also both down m-m.
-This suggests to us that fewer individual investors are expecting large moves in share prices (Figure 2).
+The combined proportion of respondents expecting the Nikkei Average to rise over the next three months was 61.7%, down 9.9ppt on 71.6% in the last survey.
+The proportion of respondents expecting a "rise of about 1,000 points" was 34.8%, down 11.8ppt m-m and the largest m-m change among the range of responses.
+Responses for declines were distributed chiefly among "fall of about 1,000 points" and "fall of about 2,000 points" (Figure 2).